talk2MeGooseman/ueberauth_twitch/README.md

 1. Create a new controller or use an existing controller that implements callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses from Twitch.

     ```elixir
-      defmodule MyApp.AuthController do
+      defmodule TwitchWeb.AuthController do
-        use MyApp.Web, :controller
+        use TwitchWeb, :controller

         def callback(%{assigns: %{ueberauth_failure: _fails}} = conn, _params) do
           Logger.debug(_fails)